-As we navigate our way through unchartered territory amidst a global pandemic, the basics of how we live and work everyday have been thrown in to uncertainty.
+As we navigate our way through unchartered territory amidst the Covid-19 global pandemic, the basics of how we live and work every day have been thrown into uncertainty.

 As hundreds have already lost their jobs, the future of thousands more remains unclear.
-But as an employee, what are your rights if you are put on temporary leave or let go?
+As an employee, what are your rights if you are put on temporary leave or let go?

-If Your Employers Close – Do You Get Paid?
+If Your Employers Closes – Do You Get Paid?

 Your employer may decide to close their business for this period and send you home.
 This is called a temporary lay-off.
 If your employer cannot pay for this period, you can apply for a special new COVID-19 Pandemic Unemployment Payment.